tendermint/tendermint/UPGRADING.md

 ### API Changes

-The p2p layer was reimplemented as part of the 0.35 release cycle, and all reactors were refactored.
+The p2p layer was reimplemented as part of the 0.35 release cycle and all reactors were refactored to accomodate the change.
 As part of that work these implementations moved into the `internal` package and are no longer considered part of the public Go API of tendermint.
 These packages
 are: